 As professionals embrace the future of work, there are three key skills that will be needed, First, systems thinking.
 As roles become more project-based, it’s going to be very important for everyone to navigate how to build a system and where to place this work.
 Second, the future of work includes leadership at every level.
 Even young professionals early in their career will need to consider how they are bringing effective leadership to their projects and to their teams.
 Lastly, the future of work will feature a network of doers.
 In thinking about a network for freelancers in the U.S. or globally, these are people who can do project-based work for you, help get projects done, and help re-skill your organization.

-Best practice: You are going to go through transformation and a cultural change.
+Best practice: You are going to go through a transformation and a cultural change.
 I’ve had to change the way I work, I’ve learned a lot, and I’ve transformed.
 Don’t underestimate the change.

 Brian Peña | Senior Vice President, Contingent Workforce Strategies, Staffing Industry Analysts

 Simply put, the future of work is global.
 Companies must consider how can they engage talent globally and how they engage their freelance resources.
 Creating a structure for them to work within will be crucial in partnering with a new generation of workers.
 Additionally, this new way of working will change what makes a quality hire, creating value around human resources as a skill in filling the roles of tomorrow.
-Not only are organizations working to keep up with the future or work, government and legislative bodies need to respond to it as well.
-Current law and tax codes are more applicable to traditional W-2 workers, and less responsive to the needs of a more flexible workforce.
+Not only are organizations working to keep up with the future of work, but government and legislative bodies also need to respond to it as well.
+Current law and tax codes are more applicable to traditional W-2 workers and less responsive to the needs of a more flexible workforce.
 This will need to evolve in the future.

 Best practice: Try to understand what it is you’re trying to achieve.
 Be open to the notion of turning resourcing on and off.
 Think about your value proposition.
-Why would a top candidate want to come work with you?
+Why would a top candidate want to come to work with you?